-A neuroleptic drug is another way of describing antipsychotic.
-The word neuroleptic was produced from the Greek.
+A neuroleptic drug is another way of describing antipsychotics.
+The word neuroleptic was produced from Greek.
 V is the Greek word that refers to nerves.
-More importantly the word means taking hold of one’s nerves.
-Reduced activity, lethargy, and impaired motor control are some of the side effects but at one point they were evidence of great success that the drugs were working.
+More importantly, the word means taking hold of one’s nerves.
+Reduced activity, lethargy, and impaired motor control are some of the side effects, but at one point, they were evidence of great success that the drugs were working.

 Antipsychotics are most likely used in rehabilitation centers and outpatient programs.
 The method of use in these places can either be a highly persuasive method or by actual force.
 Depot injection is a way that the administration of the centers may result to where they inject the medicine into the upper part of the buttocks.

 Harmful Side Effects Include:

 - Lowered life expectancy

 - Tardive dyskinesia

 The withdrawals from these antipsychotic drugs are very powerful.
 Withdrawal symptoms can occur when switching between antipsychotic medications.
 The psychological withdrawal symptoms include psychosis and may be considered as a relapse of the primary disorder.
 It also may trigger an unnecessary relapse.
 Better care of the withdrawal syndrome may surprisingly increase the ability of individuals to no longer have to use antipsychotics.

 Overdose of antipsychotic drugs often occurs.
 Excessive drug use can cause irreversible problems and, under certain conditions, lead to death.
 Some symptoms of antipsychotic drug overdose include: